mroman-ibs/FuzzySimRes/README.md

-The simulation procedures are useful to generate synthetic samples that can be applied in statistical inference (see, e.g., (P. Grzegorzewski, Hryniewicz, and Romaniuk 2020a, 2020b)) and consist of fuzzy numbers (e.g., triangular or trapezoidal ones).
+The simulation procedures are useful to generate synthetic samples that can be applied in statistical inference (see, e.g., (P. Grzegorzewski, Hryniewicz, and Romaniuk 2020a, 2020b; Parchami, Grzegorzewski, and Romaniuk 2024)) and consist of fuzzy numbers (e.g., triangular or trapezoidal ones).

 The epistemic bootstrap is used for epistemic fuzzy data (see (Couso and Dubois 2014)) and it allows (see (P. Grzegorzewski and Romaniuk 2021;